-All UO students and employees are required to be up to date on their COVID-19 vaccinations.
+The UO requires COVID-19 vaccines for students and employees.
 This public health measure helps protect our community by reducing the potential for serious illness, hospitalization, or death.
 There is an option for requesting an exemption to the requirement.

 The UO requires employees to receive a COVID-19 booster shot.
 The booster requirement deadline was March 18, 2022.

 The deadline for complying with university requirements are:

 UO COVID-19 vaccination requirement (primary vaccination requirement) - current employees were required to upload documentation by January 14, 2022.

 UO COVID-19 booster requirement – March 18, 2022.

 New employees must comply within 30 days of hire.

 Report COVID-19 Vaccination